EXCLUSIVE: The email was sent at 8:21 am Sunday, Sept. 23, 2012. Subject line: “Confidential.”

 But arguably, he didn’t turn the page all the way.
 The day after Thibodeau’s warning, Sprecher and his producing partner, Louise Forlenza, signed documents for a $1.1 million loan arranged by Hotton, according to papers presented in court.

-Why the producers continued to do business with someone eventually unmasked as a confidence man may be a question the six-member jury grapples with this week, as they decide on Rebecca Broadway LP’s suit against Thibodeau.
+Why did the producers continue to do business with someone eventually unmasked as a confidence man?
+That may be a question the six-member jury grapples with this week, as they decide on Rebecca Broadway LP’s suit against Thibodeau.
 Neither the loan nor any of Hotton’s investors ever materialized.
 (Sprecher had only communicated with the alleged investors by email, and were later confirmed to be fabricated by Hotton.)
 The producers were forced to cancel the musical, based on Daphne Du Maurier’s 1938 gothic novel, before rehearsals were to start, on Oct.
 1, 2012.

 Sprecher referred questions for this story to one of his lawyers, Ron Russo.
 Russo didn’t return an email or call on Sunday evening.